cory0417/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0174  0.0183 0.0191
+    ## 1 0.0175  0.0183 0.0192

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - It exhibits both real and induced variability because we probably introduced noise from fitting a distribution to our sample and we could have made a mistake of choosing the wrong type of distribution if the instructions didn’t not mention log normal distribution.
-It also has real variability of having different strength values for the alloy part that was tested due to its molecular composition.
+  - It exhibits induced variability by fitting a distribution to our sample and possibly making a mistake of choosing the wrong type of distribution if the instructions didn’t not mention log normal distribution.
+Assuming that the manufacturing process for the alloy doesn’t change, there should be a fixed POF without real variability.
 - Does this confidence interval imply that `POF < 0.03`?
-  - No it doesn’t.
-There are either 100% or 0% chance of having the POF in the interval.
+  - Yes, the interval implies that POF is less than 0.03 since the higher interval is about 0.018 for 95% confidence.
 - Compare this probability with your estimate from q2; is it more or less trustworthy?
   - It’s a bit more trustworthy since we now have many more simulated observations and an interval to represent the uncertainty.
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - It does generally since we multiply by the sd of the stat and divide by the square root of the number of observations used, which implies that the uncertainty will generally be greater when using lower number of observations.
+  - It does since we multiply by the sd of the stat and divide by the square root of the `n_monte_carlo` used, which implies that the uncertainty will generally be greater when using lower `n_monte_carlo`.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - It doesn’t account for the uncertainty arising from having fitted a distribution to a sample of small size.
 - What could you do to tighten up the confidence interval?
-  - I could just increase the number of observations.
+  - I could just increase `n_monte_carlo`.
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
-  - I can’t confidently conclude that since I don’t know how much of an uncertainty I’ve added by fitting a distribution to the sample.
+  - I can’t confidently conclude that since I don’t know how much of an uncertainty I’ve added by fitting a distribution to the sample of only 25 observations.
 The generated distribution might not be representative of the population.

 ## A different way to compute the POF